Culture and Socialization

 There is only a situation of re-socialization in the book, appearing when the second-generation Disney World individuals try to modify Julius into an immortal person.
 This happens through a series of technological backups aimed at strengthening him and simplifying the process of environmental adjustment.
-However, the book does not present examples of total institutions and social devaluation.
+However, the book does not present s of total institutions and social devaluation.

 In conclusion, Walt Disney World described in the book under analysis is an interesting model of the society from the socio-scientific point of view.
 Though the scene appears to happen in 22nd century, the people’s way of thinking and cardinal problem the society faces are always the same.
 It is interesting to consider the influence of high technologies on the nation, the development of the new paradigms in the society.

 Doctorow, Cory.
 Down and out in the Magic Kingdom.
 New York: Tor Books, 2003,1-70.
 Print.